 Try a Tray

 One or two touches of the green stuff are a must in the expensive bedroom.
-No, not money – living plants and cut flowers.
-Get out your prettiest vase – if you don’t have one, search the Goodwill or HomeGoods for an inexpensive treasure – and fill it with a fragrant bouquet of cut flowers for your nightstand.
-You can find budget blooms in your own garden, Trader Joe’s, a local farmer’s market or the grocery store.
+No, not money—living plants and cut flowers.
+Get out your prettiest vase—if you don’t have one, search Goodwill or HomeGoods for an inexpensive treasure—and fill it with a fragrant bouquet of cut flowers for your nightstand.
+You can find budget blooms in your own garden, Trader Joe’s, a local farmer’s market, or the grocery store.
 Now, pot up a lush green plant in a ceramic or metal container.
 If your thumb is green, try a fern.
-If not, you can’t kill easy houseplants like Chinese evergreen, pothos or dracaena.
+If not, you can’t kill easy houseplants such as Chinese evergreen, pothos, or dracaena.
 Set the plant on your dresser.
-Not only will it improve the look of your bedroom, it will also help purify the air.
+Not only will it improve the look of your bedroom, but it will also help purify the air.
 What a win/win.

 Shine a Light on It

-Want a bedroom that looks expensive?
+Do you want a bedroom that looks expensive?
 Then ditch the cheap ceiling fixture and replace it with a stylish hanging light instead.
-Small chandelier, pendant or drum-shaded fixture – the choice is yours.
+Small chandelier, pendant, or drum-shaded fixture—the lighting choice is yours.
 Just be sure that the light is in scale to the rest of your bedroom and complements your other furnishings.
 You’ll probably need to spend at least $100 for a good-looking fixture, but it’s money well spent.
-Visit Lamps Plus, Target or HomeGoods for a great selection.
+Visit Lamps Plus, Target, or HomeGoods for a great selection.

 Make a Blanket Statement